nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####1.4 Add a tag / multiple tags to existing tasks

-You suddenly heard from your friend that if you submit the report due on Monday late, your teacher would have a very "nice" surprise waiting for these students.
+Your friend suddenly informs you that he has heard that your teacher has prepared a 'nice' surprise for students who submit the report due on Monday late.
 Now that the report due on Monday has become a very important task to do, simply type add followed by the index of the report and the tags to be added and <kbd>Enter</kbd>.

 >Format: **add** &lt;index&gt; #tag1 #tag2